Queen's University, Belfast

 English Language Requirements

-- IELTS: 6.5 (minimum of 5.5 in all four components of the test).
+- IELTS: 6.5 (minimum of 5.5 in all four components of the test); or

-- TOEFL iBT: 90 (minimum marks for Listening 17, Reading 18, Speaking 20, Writing 17).
+- TOEFL iBT: 90 (minimum marks for Listening 17, Reading 18, Speaking 20, Writing 17); or

-- CAE Cambridge Advanced: grade B/C (if taken before January 2015), or 176 overall with 162 in each test element (taken from January 2015).
+- CAE Cambridge Advanced: grade B/C (if taken before January 2015), or 176 overall with 162 in each test element (taken from January 2015); or

-Please consult our University Course Finder for details of the academic and English language requirements for entry to individual undergraduate and postgraduate degree programmes.
+- Please refer to the university website for details of requirements for specific individual undergraduate and postgraduate degree programmes.

-- Further information on other acceptable qualifications is available on the website, as well as information for nationals of countries deemed by UK Visas and Immigration (UKVI) to be majority-English-speaking, and therefore assumed to meet the UKVI English language requirements for immigration purposes.
+Further information on other acceptable qualifications is available on the university website, as well as information for nationals of countries deemed by UK Visas and Immigration (UKVI) to be majority-English-speaking, and therefore assumed to meet the UKVI English language requirements for immigration purposes.